Double-Entry Accounting: What It Is and How It Works

 • Organizational skills

-Give your skills a boost with Intuit Academy Bookkeeping Professional Certificate.
-You'll learn bookkeeping basics like double-entry accounting, along with accounting for assets and financial statement analysis.
+Double-entry accounting is a key skill to know if you are managing your own accounts in a small business or working as a part of an accounting team in a larger organization.
+To build accounting skills, try Intuit Academy Bookkeeping Professional Certificate on Coursera.
+You can learn bookkeeping basics like double-entry accounting, along with accounting for assets and financial statement analysis.
 With courses like these under your belt, you're well on your way to becoming a successful accountant.

 Article sources